What’s going on with M&S Oxford Street?

 At the heart of the controversy surrounding the Marble Arch project is the question of retrofitting.

-Updating old buildings through activities like retrofitting and adaptive reuse have emerged as a popular alternative to demolition amid concerns around sustainability.
+Updating old buildings through activities like retrofitting and adaptive reuse has emerged as a popular alternative to demolition amid concerns around sustainability.
 Retrofitting activities like installing electric heat pumps can reduce the energy demand in properties by as much as 50%.

 Many of the protests around the proposed Marble Arch project questioned why the brand hadn’t pursued a retrofitting project.
 As Henrietta Billings, Director of SAVE Britain’s Heritage, commented: